andredejesus19/Pig-latin-translation/README.md

 # This code is for translantion the words to pig latin

-pyg = 'ay' # This variable is the letters that will end the word
+# This variable is the letters that will end the word
+pyg = 'ay'

-original = input('Enter a word:') # here input in the console the word what let's translation
+# Here input in the console the word what let's translation
+original = input('Enter a word:')

-if len(original) > 0 and original.isalpha(): # Here we testing if teh word was input with only letter and don't have numbers or symbols
+# Here we testing if teh word was input with only letter and don't have numbers or symbols
+if len(original) > 0 and original.isalpha():

     print (original) # Print the word what was input in console